cmd410/noire/README.md

 `/posts/me/riddles/1.md` references a file `../cat.jpg` the server will normalize it to `/posts/me/cat.jpg`

+One the index page posts are sorted by their creation date, which is determined by 2 means.
+First, Noire attemps to parse filename of post for `YYYY-MM-DD` pattern in the begining.
+If a post does not have such a pattern in the name, file meta information is used instead.
+You can write a future date in the filename to postpone it's release to the public, it will not be listed on the homepage or search results.

 You can add tags or keywords to your post to help with SEO with a simple HTML comment:

 ```html